-Farrelly was the representative for Pennsylvania’s 18th congressional district as a Jackson.
+Farrelly was the representative for Pennsylvania’s 18th congressional district and was a Jackson.
 He served from 1825 to 1827.

 He was previously the representative for Pennsylvania’s 18th congressional district as (unknown party) from 1823 to 1825; and the representative for Pennsylvania’s 15th congressional district as a Republican from 1821 to 1823.